PyTables/PyTables/doc/source/usersguide/tutorials.rst

 Using links for more convenient access to nodes
 -----------------------------------------------

 Links are special nodes that can be used to create additional paths to your existing nodes.
-PyTables supports three kinds of links: hard links, soft links (aka symbolic links) and, if using HDF5 1.8.x, external links.
+PyTables supports three kinds of links: hard links, soft links (aka symbolic links) and external links.

 Hard links let the user create additional paths to access another node in the same file, and once created, they are